There are many reasons why backlink strategies are as central to digital marketing strategies as they are.

 Follow and NoFollow: How to Get Quality Backlinks in 2021

 With these essential distinctions out of the way, let’s explore some ways to build a solid backlink strategy.
 These practices won’t distinguish between follow and nofollow, since your strategy will need both.
-Of course, you will want to prioritize, but you can’t safely lean too heavily on one or the other.
+Of course, you will want to prioritize, but you can’t safely lean too heavily on one or the other for referral traffic.

 #1 Examine Your Competitors’ Backlinks

 First and foremost, as with all things in business, you’ll want to monitor what your competition is doing.
-Examining their backlinking methods will provide potentially actionable insights, as well as enable an interesting follow-up strategy.
+Examining their backlinking methods/backlink profile and broken links will provide potentially actionable insights, as well as enable an interesting follow-up strategy.

-At its core, it’s a simple enough concept; your competitors may reveal practices you may consider.
+At its core, it’s a simple enough SEO strategy/concept; your competitors may reveal practices you may consider.
 For example, you may identify a site that links to your competitors, but not you.
 In that case, you can carefully examine why that is and adjust your content accordingly to earn backlinks.
+You can also engage in broken link building strategies.

 The “skyscraper” Technique, Adjusted

 With these insights, you may then engage in what’s called the skyscraper technique.
-Initially coined by Backlinko’s Brian Dean, this technique is relatively simple:
+Initially coined by Backlinko’s Brian Dean, this Skyscraper technique is a relatively simple link building strategy:

 - Identify popular content in your industry